Floor & Decor Announces Grand - GuruFocus.com

-Floor & Decor (NYSE: FND), the leading high-growth retailer specializing in hard-surface flooring for homeowners and professionals, has announced the grand opening of its fourth store in Michigan, with the addition of its newest location in Kentwood, Michigan.Located at 4110 28th Street SE, it is the first store in the Grand Rapids metropolitan area.
-The warehouse store and design center will open with a team of about 50 full-time and part-time associates led by Joy Lepper, the store Chief Executive Merchant.
+Floor & Decor (NYSE: FND), the leading high-growth retailer specializing in hard-surface flooring for homeowners and professionals, has announced the grand opening of its twenty-ninth warehouse store in Florida, with the addition of its newest location in Clermont, Florida.Located at 4800 Collina Terrace, it is the fifth store in the Orlando metropolitan area.
+The warehouse store and design center will open with a team of about 50 full-time and part-time associates led by Jack Holshue, the store Chief Executive Merchant.

-“We’re thrilled to announce our newest store location in Kentwood,” said Lepper.
-“For more than two decades, Floor & Decor has had the opportunity to serve professionals and homeowners throughout the nation, and we are excited to expand our footprint yet again in Michigan with this new location.
+“We’re thrilled to announce our newest store location in Clermont,” said Holshue.
+“For more than two decades, Floor & Decor has had the opportunity to serve professionals and homeowners throughout the nation, and we are excited to expand our footprint yet again in Florida with this new location.
 We look forward to becoming part of the community and welcoming our newest neighbors into our store and making their renovation journeys easier, inspired and more affordable.”

-In celebration of the grand opening, Floor & Decor is hosting a ribbon cutting ceremony on June 29, at 2:30 pm ET with the Kentwood/Wyoming Chamber of Commerce and the Grand Rapids Chamber of Commerce.
-In addition, guests can enjoy a warm cup of coffee and delicious pastries from a local food and beverage truck.
+In celebration of the grand opening, Floor & Decor is hosting a ribbon cutting ceremony on July 6th, at 12 pm ET with the South Lake Chamber of Commerce.

 Calling All PROs

 In appreciation of its valued builders, contractors, architects, designers, remodelers, flooring installers and realtors, Floor & Decor welcomes its PRO network to the new location with a special PRO VIP Grand Opening event on June 28.
-PROs can visit https://prograndopening.com/kentwood to RSVP and register to win a Chevrolet Silverado truck and other great prizes like an iPad, Floor & Decor gift cards, YETI Cooler, GoPro and so much more.
+PROs can visit https://prograndopening.com/clermont to RSVP and register to win $10,000 and other great prizes like an iPad, Floor & Decor gift cards, YETI Cooler, GoPro and so much more.
 During the event, visitors will get to meet the PRO Services Team, interact with supplier representatives, and learn about Floor & Decor’s PRO Partners services and industry-leading Pro Premier Rewards program.

 $5,000 Floor Makeover Sweepstakes

-In addition to the $1 million dice roll, the Kentwood store will give away a $5,000 Floor Makeover as part of its grand opening festivities.
+The Clermont store will give away a $5,000 Floor Makeover as part of its grand opening festivities.
 Now through September 5, 2023, customers will have the chance to register to win a $5,000 gift card from Floor & Decor.
-Interested parties can register online at www.floormakeoverKentwood.com.
+Interested parties can register online at www.floormakeoverclermont.com.

 Store Facts & Features